Sep 15, 2021

 A few summers ago a sunflower emerged in front of two weary, dilapidated sheds.
 It had pushed itself out between a crack of paving slab, and some scabrous weed.
 I became curious about its supple, subtle, resilient growth.
 I delighted in its presence.
 Its proud, virulent spear of mantis green.
 It became the focal point of the garden.

 During my son’s 3rd birthday party the children, unbidden, gravitated to its ring-around presence.

 It also came in handy for charting other significant milestones of growth.

 It became part of the fabric of everyday life.

-I was beginning to find that by simply documenting its slow growth, as it harboured in warm shades of summer light, it became an anchor for my own emerging – albeit inchoate – sense of mindfulness.
-It embodied stillness, a rooted patience.
+I was beginning to find that by simply documenting its slow growth, as it harbored in warm shades of summer light, it became an anchor for my own emerging – albeit inchoate – sense of mindfulness.
+It embodied stillness and rooted patience.
 It gave me some sense of what is meant by the unfolding of present moments.

 Then I noticed a botanic sidekick emerging just outside the sunflower’s protective shadow.
 A small bedding plant, in full bloom.

 This new presence somehow guided me to a sense of myself as a child.
 To a sense of how vulnerable I was.

 Both sunflower and the bedding plant were coming to represent the idea of how we are seeds sown – scattered haphazardly – between cracks and scabrous weed, until, that is, we emerge into our own particular light.